SuchirRP/Text_Editor-UwUEditor/README.md

 ## Commands within editor
-Ctrl-Q : quit -> if not aldready saved will prompt to emter Ctrl-Q 3 times to confirm discarding changes Ctrl-S : save -> will prompt to ask for filename to save as if new file, or will save over existing file Ctrl-F : search/find
+Ctrl-Q : quit -> if not aldready saved will prompt to emter Ctrl-Q 3 times to confirm discarding changes \n Ctrl-S : save -> will prompt to ask for filename to save as if new file, or will save over existing file \n Ctrl-F : search/find